rellen/jsgfxnchartsdemo1/README.md

 * [socekt.io](http://socket.io/)
 * the sar unix command (sysstat package in Debian and variants)

-### NOTE: sar appears to have significant behaviour differences between operating systems.
+### NOTE: sar appears to have significant behaviour differences between operating systems - at least for me on Debian and Ubuntu.
 Your mileage may vary.

 ### How to run the demo